workshopdemos/teambuild/README.md

 ## Scenario

 **Step 1:**
-Open the Command line Terminal.
+Listing the details for opening a terminal
-Select the three horizontal lines on the top left (Burger Icon) -> Terminal -> New Terminal.
+Select the three horizontal lines on the top left (Burger Icon) -> Terminal -> New Terminal
 Sharing a reference screenshot

 <img src='images/terminal.png' width='30%'>